wlhlm/fc980c-controller/README.md

 The specific component selection is tailored to what was available at JLCPCB at the time of design.
-While things like the capacitors and resistors can be easily substituted, Larger ICs such as the USB protection, fuse, 3.3V regulator, MCU, and I2C level shifter have not been evaluated for alternative parts.
+While things like the capacitors and resistors can be easily substituted, Larger ICs such as the USB protection, fuse, 3.3V regulator, and MCU have not been evaluated for alternative parts.

 The USB and KEYBOARD connectors interface with the existing connectors used in the FC980C and cannot be substituted.